 Spring Semester, Senior Year: During the first week of the second semester, students will meet with their thesis committee and give a formal presentation and update on the progress of their project.
 At this point, the committee will decide if the student may advance to ES 370.
 A list of approved ES 370 students will be sent to the registrar and the office will register them.
 This is considered the halfway point of the thesis.
 If students are not able to continue with the thesis, the fall ES 360 is transformed into an ES 350 Independent Study course.
 Students choosing not to continue with the thesis can decide (in conjunction with their advisors) whether they want to continue on with Independent Study.

 Students will submit a complete draft of their thesis to their committee by April 1st.
 After this draft is submitted, students will consult with their committee to schedule the one-hour thesis oral exam during reading period.
-For 2013, Reading Period begins Thursday, May 9th, and ends Sunday, May 12th.
+For 2020, honors exams will likely be scheduled on May 7th and 8th.
 Students and their committee should also arrange for a Committee on Curriculum and Instruction (CCI) visitor to attend the defense.
 Students should contact several faculty to determine if they are willing to be the CCI representative at the defense.

 Note: If the student would like to have a local off campus additional thesis committee member present at the defense funds are available from the Deans office to provide an honorarium for this external committee member.
 This member is expected to participate in the questioning of the student but does not have a formal vote for the conformation of honors.
 Many students find this process helpful in making research connections beyond the college and expending their list of faculty that might serve as future letter of recommendation writers.

 During the spring semester, students are expected to give a public presentation of their thesis research to the Wellesley Community.
 This 15-20 minute presentation and question & answer period will be for a general audience of ES students and faculty, and will take place over lunch.